grimaudo-at/IHM_project/README.md

 2) Summarize the available infection data and pair with simulation output to see how they line up.
 3) Plot barometer/psychrometer/camera/transmitter data together.
 4) Re-visit the analyses I discussed with Kate/Joe on 4/19/2023 (in notebook)

+# 6/15/2023
+Started today by identifying an error in the transmitter data trimming code.
+It had previously trimmed each transmitter dataset to be >= or <= to the deployment and recovery date, respectively, which is an error because we want to trim away the deployment/recovery days.
+I re-ran that script and re-compiled the transmitter_working.csv and behavioral summary datasets.
+This also solved the issue from yesterday in which the behavioral metrics and their distributions seemed to change.
+Now it looks pretty much identical to how it did.

+I also started building summaries of the available infection data, including a table of the numbers of samples taken for each site-season and, of those, how many we have received data for.
+Finished the day by creating jitter and density plots of early and late hibernation pathogen load values from the data available.